AirSage/Petrel/README.md

 h2.
 Execute

 Petrel makes it easy to run multiple versions of a topology side by side, as long as the code differences are manageable by virtualenv.
 Before a spout or bolt starts up, Petrel creates a new Python virtualenv and runs the topology-specific setup.sh script to install Python packages.
-It is shared by all the spouts or bolt instances from that topology running on that machine.
+It is shared by all the spouts or bolts from that instance of the topology on that machine.

 h1.
 Monitoring